 In the past, property restoration business owners were made or broken by what is referred to as a ‘preferred vendor list’, which was created by large property insurance companies (i.e. Nationwide, Allstate, State farm, etc.).
 By becoming a ‘preferred vendor’, national franchise restoration businesses like Servpro and ServiceMaster are able to portray continued worth to their franchisees.
 Being an insurance company’s ‘preferred vendor’ means a large quantity of restoration work for the vendor.
 But what does it mean for the policy holder?

 Typical Claim Process:

-Property restoration companies work for the homeowner.
-And not for the insurance companies.
+Property restoration companies work for the homeowner and not for the insurance companies.
 All insurance property restoration is held to an industry standard set by the Institute of Inspection Cleaning and Restoration Certification (IICRC) or Clean Trust.
-And all related work is expected to be done in accordance to the standards set forth.
+All related work is expected to be done in accordance to the standards set forth.
 All insurance restoration is also held to standardized pricing.
-This is to ensure that credible business are all held to the same quality standard of work.
-And to charge the homeowners the same amount for the same services.
+This is to ensure that credible business are all held to the same quality standard of work and to charge the homeowners the same amount for the same services.

 Becoming A ‘Preferred Vendor’